BullyWiiPlaza/lua-wiiu/README.md

 * Run `make` to compile
 * Run `make install` to install lua into your `wut` installation

-## Using lua
+## Using Lua
-In your project you can then include the usual lua headers like `lua.h` or `lua.hpp`.
+In your project you can then include the usual Lua headers like `lua.h` or `lua.hpp`.

-Also remember to link against the lua library via `-llua`.
+Also remember to link against the Lua library via `-llua`.